-Transfer Credits.
-Transfer of credits is not an automatic occurrence.
+Transfer Credits Transfer of credits is not an automatic occurrence.
 The student must obtain the consent of the academic counselor before credit earned at other institutions may be added to the official transcript.
-A maximum of nine credits with grades of B (3.0) or above in courses that fulfill the curriculum requirements may be transferred from an accredited college or university with the consent of the Academic Counselor.
-Credits used to meet requirements for a B.S degree may not be used toward the M.S.N.
-Credits used to meet requirements for an M.S. may be transferred to IU and a comparable course in the IU program may be waived, but the student must take a related course at a higher level or a cognate in order to complete the degree.
-Up to nine credits not used for any master's degree may apply toward the M.S.N. degree.
+A maximum of 9 credits with minimum grades of B (3.0) in courses that fulfill the curriculum requirements may be transferred from an accredited college or university with the consent of the academic counselor.
+Credits used to meet requirements for the degree Bachelor of Science in Nursing may not be used toward the Master of Science in Nursing.
+Credits used to meet requirements for a Master of Science in Nursing may be transferred to IU and a comparable course in the IU program may be waived, but the student must take a related course at a higher level or a cognate in order to complete the degree.
+Up to 9 credits not used for any master's degree may apply toward the Master of Science in Nursing degree.